 After the initial effects have worn off, the beauty of the Kambo experience often reveals itself.
 This can be felt as an immediate or delayed sense of calmness, clarity, peace, inner-strength, and certainty about life and our decisions.
 More about that below.

 Kambo is very safe when given by a properly trained practitioner.
 However there are some conditions for which Kambo is contraindicated.
-Kambo cannot be given to people who:
+Kambo cannot be given to people who have any of the following contraindications:

 - Have serious heart problems or who have had heart surgery.
 This includes a Pacemaker but excludes Stents